 You must not begin any alterations to the space until your purchase has completed and the Council's Consent in Principle for the alterations has been issued.
 If works begin without Consent in Principle you will be in breach of your Lease or freehold covenants and the Council may need to initiate legal action where required.
-To submit an application for consent, please submit an application via our online portal: Consent for alteration form
+To submit an application for consent, please submit a Permission to Alter application via our website.